-I love a great board game, don’t you?
+Looking for some great board game ideas?
 Whether you are looking to add to your game closet, or you are in need of a gift guide for the board game enthusiast in your life, look no further!

 I’ve included a few of my favorites, plus I did some research and added some less common games to give you a bit of variety.

 This post contains affiliate links which means should you make a purchase, I will get a small commission at no additional cost to you.
 See Disclosure policy for details.

 Board Game Ideas for the Board Game Enthusiast:

 This is a family favorite for us!
 We play this at nearly every family gathering at my parents.
 It’s quick and easy, which means every age can join in on the fun.
 It is recommended for ages 8+, but I know my kids started playing even younger with a little bit of guidance.
 You form runs and sets much like the rummy card game.
 If your family doesn’t have this, you must grab one today!

 This is suitable for ages 7+, so it is something all ages can enjoy.
 Sequence is a combination of playing cards and a board game; definitely great for the entire family!

 A fun twist to an old favorite!
 Who doesn’t love Harry Potter?
 Recommended ages 9+.